dmbarbour/awelon/doc/Compression.md

 The result is 1:128 expansion for large binaries, or about 0.8%.
 For 48-byte resource identifiers, the expansion is 4.2%.
 It seems tempting to create specialized headers for larger sequences, but I'm avoiding that for simplicity reasons.

 For determinism, we shall always compress the largest sequence possible.
+This is also the optimal encoding.

 ## Primary Compression of Bytecode